KeeganDavis/Crowdfunding_ETL/README.md

 ## Repo Overview

-We approached the repo where we each had identical directory scaffolding and naming conventions, but in directories named after the author of those specific files.
-Thus Keegan produced everything in `keegan/` and Rley produced everything in `riley/`.

-Inside either of these directories, we have the following directories.
+Inside the root directory we have the following:

 `Resources/` contains the starter, provided `csv` files.
 We extracted and formatted data from these into table `csv` files in the `Output` directory.
--   Note, Riley's notebook references the root directory `Resources` directory, and merely added the `riley/Resources` for symmetry.
-It is not referenced or used in any capacity.

 `Outputs/` is a directory containing the output, formatted `csv` files.
-They were saved from the corresponding cells in the `riley/ETL_Mini_Project_RTaylor.ipynb` or `keegan/ETL_Mini_Project_KDavis.ipynb`, depending.
+They were saved from the corresponding cells in the `ETL_Mini_Project_KDavis_RTaylor.ipynb`.

 `Postgres_and_ERD/` is a directory containing the related database files to set up the database schema, select queries after the tables have been imported, and `crowdfunding_ERD.png`, the ERD for the database schema.
-In `riley/`, he also has a `QDB_code.txt` which is just the text used to generate the ERD on https://app.quickdatabasediagrams.com.

-`riley/ETL_Mini_Project_RTaylor.ipynb` or `keegan/ETL_Mini_Project_KDavis.ipynb` are the jupyter notebooks that formatted and cleaned the starter data into the output `csv` files.
+`ETL_Mini_Project_KDavis_RTaylor.ipynb` is the jupyter notebook that formatted and cleaned the starter data into the output `csv` files.

 ## Notes

+If you want to investigate individual efforts/folders, check the development branches.